What If I Say Most Traders Use VOLUME In A Wrong Way?

 Volume and Color Code

-The introduction of online colorful candlestick charts changed the way how people manage their trades.
+The introduction of online colorful candlestick charts changed how people manage their trades.
 Without any doubt, it provides much information to the traders.

-However, many traders don’t see things as it is and they make many assumptions just by looking at the green-red color combination.
+However, many traders don’t see things as it is and make many assumptions by looking at the green-red color combination.

 Observe image 6, A resistance trend line and price opened and closed above the trend line with a significant volume spike.